mpyne-navy/dsb-report/dsb-report.md

 construction of systems by incremental development, with early incremental releases subjected to operational use.

-### The Task Force finds that Directive 5000.29 and STD 2167, as interpreted, have made it difficult to apply these modern methods. {#the-task-force-finds-that-directive-5000.29-and-std-2167-as-interpreted-have-made-it-difficult-to-apply-these-modern-methods. .unnumbered}
+### The Task Force finds that Directive 5000.29 and STD 2167, as interpreted, have made it difficult to apply these modern methods.

 Although some parts ef the recent Draft DOD-STD-2167A appear to encourage modern methods, the draft as a whole continues to reinforce exactly the document-driven, specify-then-build approach that we believe causes so many of DoD’s software problems.

-Recommendations {#rec:23 .unnumbered}
+Recommendations
 ---------------

+<a id="recommendation-23"></a>
-### *Recommendation 23: The Undersecretary of Defense (Acquisition) should update DoD Directive 5000.29, “Management of Computer Resources In Major Defense Systems”, so that it mandates the iterative setting of specifications, the rapid prototyping of specified systpems, and incremental development.* {#recommendation-23-the-undersecretary-of-defense-acquisition-should-update-dod-directive-5000.29-management-of-computer-resources-in-major-defense-systems-so-that-it-mandates-the-iterative-setting-of-specifications-the-rapid-prototyping-of-specified-systpems-and-incremental-development. .unnumbered}
+### *Recommendation 23: The Undersecretary of Defense (Acquisition) should update DoD Directive 5000.29, “Management of Computer Resources In Major Defense Systems”, so that it mandates the iterative setting of specifications, the rapid prototyping of specified systpems, and incremental development.*

 We propose that the iterative development, of specifications can be reconciled with the needs of fair and open competition by letting two